yuanz03/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The injury status is missing.
+No players match the given injury status.

   * 1a1.
-PlayBook shows an message.

-    Use case ends.

-* 1b.
-The injury status is invalid.

-  * 1b1.
-PlayBook shows an error message.

-    Use case ends.

-* 2a.
-No players match the given injury status.

-  * 2a1.
-PlayBook shows an error message.
+PlayBook shows an empty list message.

     Use case ends.